-You can expect a fun-filled event every term that will involve the whole family.
-Some of our events so far have included our yearly Christmas party, a parent breakfast and our Cultural Evening.
+You can expect some fun-filled events during the year that will involve the whole family.
+Some of our events so far have included our yearly Christmas party, a parent breakfast and our Matariki Celebration.
 These are great times to get to know your childs friends and the teachers better.

 Trips and Walks